 Nigeria is placed in the yellow category for youth-friendly FP service provision.
-The country has the potential to move to a green categorization if updated manuals train providers to offer nonbiased, nondiscriminatory services and include provisions to offer free or subsidized FP services.
+The country has the potential to move to a green categorization if updated manuals train providers to offer nonbiased, nondiscriminatory services that do not prioritize abstinence and include provisions to offer free or subsidized FP services to youth.